 - provide policy and decision-makers in Europe and Africa with recommendations for policy innovation or adaptation, aimed at mitigating the negative impact of transformation and maximising the opportunities to foster shared and sustainable growth.

-Contributions to the final report are structured in 9 working groups (WGs), which are led by the core partners of the Task Force.
+Contributions to the final report were structured in 9 working groups (WGs), which were led by the core partners of the Task Force.